Young People and Students

 I have worked with young people and young adults between 11-25 in various capacities for 20 years, I completed my BA Hons in Youth and Community Work in 2004.
 I have manned youth club tuck shops, toiled alongside young volunteers as we built a BBQ, provided advice and guidance to young people in supported housing and I have managed youth projects within a local charity.
 Throughout I have always been struck by what young people bring to the table, curiosity, adventure, big dreams, questioning the norm.
 I have also seen the effects of the pressure they are under, the lack of choice and resources some have.
 It's not surprising that after retraining as a Counsellor that I continued to work with young people in my new capacity.

 I have found that what young people need in the counselling room doesn't vary in some ways to what adults need - a safe, confidential space, an openness to heard without judgement, for me to trust what they say and to be reliable.
 What is different is having knowledge of the tasks of adolescence, the developmental trajectory they are on and an awareness of the context they are living in socially, educationally and digitally.
-I have also found that using more creative tools works well, being a bit more flexible in the session (I have knitted with clients in the past to help them relax) and a continuing openness to having a laugh!
+The effects of Climate Change are something felt more by this age group so may be a theme in counselling at times.
+I have found that using more creative tools works well, being a bit more flexible in the session (I have knitted with clients in the past to help them relax) and a continuing openness to having a laugh!
 I am committed to working at the highest ethical standards so stay up to date with Safeguarding developments..